 Walking back hand-in-hand with the kid, I was sissily chewing over whether that bitty hand of his would get chance to grow and become a man's one.

 It's ten in the evening.
 I'm home alone.

-The machine-gun shooting up there lately acquired a tinge of a mere domestic thing like a ticking clock.
+The machine-gun shooting up there somehow acquired a tinge of a mere domestic thing, kinda ticking clock.

 It's wet and chilly outdoors, inhumanely cold indoors.